raymond1/space-tree/README.md

 The number of leading spaces on each line is referred to as the "depth" of the line.
 The textual information on each line is referred to as the node text.
 Because each line represents a node in a mathematical tree, a node can also be said to have a depth or node text.

-In example 1, the depths and node text of the lines are as follows:
+In the example above, the depths and node text of the lines are as follows:

 ```
 Text of Entire Line | Depth | Node Text